shawnrushefsky/awsuper/README.md

 Gets a JSON object of one layer on a particular stack

+## GET /stacks/:stackName/layers/:layerName/instances

+Gets a JSON array of all instances that belong to a layer

 # Goals

 1. Webserver should be natively deployable through docker